Quantum many-body states and Green functions of nonequilibrium electron-magnon systems: Localized spin operators vs. their mapping to Holstein-Primakoff bosons: Models and Methods

-Here the permutation matrix $\hat{P}=\text{diag}(1, -1, -1, 1)$ must be included, instead of na\"ive usage of the unit matrix $\id$, in order to preserve the correct anticommutation relations of fermionic operators at different sites in Eq.~\eqref{eq:fermi_comm}.
-The next step is to construct the matrix representations of electronic creation and annihilation operators for three sites, which is done in a similar fashion
+requires~\cite{Frederiksen2004} the permutation matrix \mbox{$\hat{P}=\text{diag}(1, -1, -1, 1)$}, instead of na\"ively using only the unit matrix $\id$, in order to preserve the correct anticommutation relations of fermionic operators at different sites in Eq.~\eqref{eq:fermi_comm}.
+The next step is to construct the matrix representation of electronic creation and annihilation operators for three sites, which is done in a similar fashion~\cite{Frederiksen2004} to furnish